Arizona Is Doing Something About Wrong-Way Driving!

 Wrong-Way Driving: a Real Problem

-In February of this year, a driver was killed on Grand Avenue and Sunrise Boulevard.
+In February of 2017, a driver was killed on Grand Avenue and Sunrise Boulevard.
 On June 6, there were two fatalities due to wrong-way driving on the SR-51 and McDowell Road.
 The very next month, on July 21, there was a fatality on Loop 101 and Frank Lloyd Wright Boulevard.

 While most wrong-way driving crashes aren’t fatal, the Wrong Way Driving Detection Pilot Project may be able to help put an end to all of them.